 Is your stomach twitching?
-“Twitching is the common term for fasciculations, an abnormal firing of muscles,” says Daniel Kantor, MD, President-Elect of the Florida Society of Neurology (FSN) and Medical Director of Neurologique, an organization dedicated to patient care, research and education..
+“Twitching is the common term for fasciculations, an abnormal firing of muscles,” says Daniel Kantor, MD, director of the Neurology Residency Program, Florida Atlantic University.

 When your stomach twitches, just what is happening?

 “When it is in the abdominal area, the abdominal muscles are having these fasciculations.”
 So that’s what’s happening when a person’s stomach is twitching.

 Dr. Kantor continues: “Fasciculations can appear in almost any muscle.”
 With that said, this experience is actually a muscle twitching in the stomach area of the body, rather than an internal organ.